seadowg/dip-lesson/README.md

 This is example is obviously a little contrived.
 Here's some points to keep in mind when applying any of this in the real world:

+* Often you end up dealing with objects where you don't have access to the constructor (looking at you Android).
+This makes "injecting" the abstractions you pull out a lot harder.
+You can solve this with public fields with default values or Dependency Injection/Service Lookup frameworks.
 * We'd ideally want tests that check the behaviour at an application level before running through a change like this.
 With a more complex example it would be easy to miss a detail when creating your abstractions and end up with changes in behaviours or errors.